One of the highlights of my Japan trip was returning to Design Festa, a huge weekend event in Tokyo for art, craft and design.

 I was happy to see lots of cute bunnies at Design Festa, especially those of Fuwa Apa (fluffy apartment!).
 I could have bought everything.

 Since the arrival of the postman is the highlight of my day, I loved these postal worker animal characters.
-The artist is Neyu and they have an Instagram as ny_img.
+The artist is Neyu but I can’t find them online.

 And finally, teeny tiny sculptures on the top of pins by R Gallery!
 These were so amazing to look at – I wish there were more photos online.